OrchaJS/Orcha/README.md

 npm run client
 ```

-You can then open a workflow file to view the workflow tree.
+You can then open a workflow file (Ctrl+O) to view the workflow tree.
+To run your workflow, enter a JSON object input into the input textbox, and run your workflow by entering Ctrl+R.
+You will see the lambda states change color as they are invoked and return from completion on AWS.

 ## Running the tests